CommandString/ReactPHP-Cookies/README.md

-# [CommandString/ReactPHP-cookies](https://packagist.org/packages/commandstring/reactphp-cookies) - A simpler way to manipulate cookies in PHP #
+# [CommandString/ReactPHP-cookies](https://packagist.org/packages/commandstring/reactphp-cookies) - A easier way to manipulate cookies in React/Http #

 ### Install with Composer using `composer require commandstring/reactphp-cookies` ###